CSCS 125 — COMMUNITY AND SOCIAL CHANGE

 3 credits.

 An applied introduction to planning and evaluation for nonprofit and community-based organizations.
-Students will develop skills that can be utilized in both existing and prospective organization-level strategic planning, individual program-level planning, as well as multi-organization planning contexts.
-Students will also learn how to think of evaluation as a practice, a way of thinking, and as a process integral to and interdependent with strategic and program planning.
+Develop skills that can be utilized in both existing and prospective organization-level strategic planning, individual program-level planning, as well as multi-organization planning contexts.
+Learn how to think of evaluation as a practice, a way of thinking, and as a process integral to and interdependent with strategic and program planning.

 CSCS 375 — SPECIAL TOPICS